passion3394/pytorch-deeplab-xception/README.md

 **Update on 2018/11/24.
 Release newest version code, which fix some previous issues and also add support for new backbones and multi-gpu training.
 For previous code, please see in `previous` branch**

+### laymu's experiments
+this repo is out of date, I have trained serval models, but the IoUs are not good.

 ### TODO
 - [x] Support different backbones
 - [x] Support VOC, SBD, Cityscapes and COCO datasets